secureailabs/red_team/README.md

 2. Install mongodb:
 https://www.mongodb.com/docs/manual/installation/

-3. other packages used in projects
+3. Other packages used in projects

 ```
 # Install openai-whisper for voice to text